Solar Hot Water Heaters (Solar Thermal)

 Our systems featured a 'closed-loop' design, meaning that we use nontoxic antifreeze that never comes in contact with your drinking water to exchange heat.
 Our systems operate trouble-free throughout the winter, and are designed for automatic overheat protection so that you can leave the system unattended in summer without issues.

 How Solar Hot Water Works

 - Pipe run from basement to roof (moves heat down from roof)

 - Pump station/sensors on tank (turns on pump when there is heat available on roof)

-Non-toxic antifreeze is pumped from the basement to the collectors; after being heated by the sun it is pumped back down to the basement and circulated through a heat exchange coil located in the bottom of the solar storage tank, thereby transferring the heat from the sun to your domestic hot water supply.
+Non-toxic antifreeze is pumped from the basement to the collectors; after being heated by the sun the antifreeze is pumped back down to the basement and circulated through a heat exchange coil located in the bottom of the solar storage tank.
+As the antifreeze passes through the heat exchanger, is transfer the solar heat to your domestic hot water supply.
 When you run a shower, or wash your hands, the hot water from the solar storage tank flows up and into the tap in your house.